geomstats/challenge-iclr-2022/README.md

 The notebooks provided in the `submission-example-*` folders are examples of submissions that can help the participants to design their proposal and to understand how to use/inherit from Scikit-Learning, Geomstats, Pytorch.
 Note that these examples are "naive" on purpose and are only meant to give illustrative templates rather than to provide a meaningful data analysis.
 More examples on how to use the packages can be found on the GitHub repository of [Geomstats](https://github.com/geomstats/geomstats).

 The code should be compatible with Python 3.8 and make an effort to respect the Python style guide [PEP8](https://www.python.org/dev/peps/pep-0008/).
 The portion of the code using `geomstats` only needs to run with `numpy` or `pytorch` backends.
+However, it will be appreciated by the reviewers/voters if the code can run in all backends: `numpy`, `autograd`, `tensorflow` and `pytorch`, using geomstats `gs.`, when applicable.

 The Jupyter notebooks are automatically tested when a Pull Request is submitted.
 The tests have to pass.
 Their running time should not exceed 3 hours, although exceptions can be made by contacting the challenge organizers.